< Back to Blogs

 blog-image

-Fall back transaction is the word that came into picture along with EMV – the work around to make successful transaction in case the chip or terminal chip reader does not work.
-However, this is looked upon as a huge security threat in the era of trillion transactions.
-Fallback should not be appreciated as it leads us back to the less secure magnetic stripe system.
+Fallback transaction is the term that came into the picture along with EMV - the workaround to make a successful transaction in case the chip or the terminal chip reader does not work.
+However, an EMV fallback transaction is considered a significant security threat in the era of trillion transactions.
+Fallback should not be relied upon, as it reverts us to the less secure magnetic stripe system, undoing much of what chip migration was designed to achieve.

-There was no fallback concept during magnetic stripe era as there was no alternative technology to be leant on, except perhaps manually typing in the card details.
-After EMV, fallback was introduced as an option to make transaction till the time the entire ecosystem migrates to EMV infrastructure.
-Unfortunately, despite the progress in EMV, fallback is still being used as a work around to reduce decline in transactions.
+There was no fallback option during the magnetic stripe era, as there was no alternative technology to rely on, except perhaps manually entering the card details.
+After EMV, magnetic stripe fallback was introduced as an option to keep transactions moving during the ecosystem's migration to EMV.
+Unfortunately, despite the progress in EMV, fallback is still being used as a workaround to reduce transaction declines.
+The assumption was always that fallback would be a temporary measure.
+In practice, it has persisted far longer than intended, and the EMV fallback risk it carries has grown alongside it.

 How is fallback used now - during the EMV era?

-Generally, there is possibility that either the chip on card or the reader in terminal does not work properly.
-In that case, when the card is inserted in the terminal, the terminal detects that chip is not being read.
-Then terminal prompts to swipe the card and the transaction will be processed as magstripe transaction, without chip data and a fallback indicator.
-Issuer approves transaction based on magstripe data fields details.
+Generally, either the chip on the card or the reader in the terminal may not work properly.
+In that case, when the card is inserted into the terminal, the terminal detects that the chip is not being read.
+The terminal then prompts the cardholder to swipe the card, and the transaction is processed as a magstripe transaction, without chip data and with a fallback indicator.
+The issuer then approves or declines the transaction based on magstripe data field details.

-Another possibility of transaction leaning to fallback mode is when the particular AID (Application Identifier) is not loaded in the terminal.
-The terminal will be unable to identify the chip due to absence of AID terminal and prompts the user to swipe the card to process the transaction in fallback.
+Another possibility for a transaction to enter fallback mode is when the specific AID (Application Identifier) is not loaded on the terminal.
+The terminal will be unable to identify the chip due to the absence of the AID and will prompt the user to swipe the card to process the transaction as a chip fallback payment.
+Both scenarios result in a transaction that bypasses the security controls that EMV was built to provide.

 Damaged Chip - Are they an issue?

-The main pillar for EMV standard is security, which prevents counterfeiting of cards.
-So, if a chip is damaged then complete security is compromised.
-EMV provides three level of security i.e. card authentication, card holder authentication and issuer authentication.
-Once the chip is damaged at least card authentication and issuer authentication are not performed.
-Whereas card holder authentication is still possible for PIN based transactions only.
-Card with damaged chip is as good as holding a magnetic stripe card.
+The main pillar of the EMV standard is security, which prevents card counterfeiting.
+So, if a chip is damaged, that security is compromised entirely.
+EMV provides three levels of security: card authentication, cardholder authentication, and issuer authentication.
+Once the chip is damaged, card authentication and issuer authentication cannot be performed.
+Cardholder authentication is only available for PIN-based transactions.
+A card with a damaged chip is effectively the same as holding a magnetic stripe card, without the fraud protection that the chip was supposed to provide.

-Merchants should ideally reject transactions on damaged chip even in the fallback mode.
+Merchants should ideally reject transactions on damaged chips even in fallback mode.
+Accepting it continues the sale but transfers the EMV fallback risk directly onto them.

 Fraudulent Fallback

-As fallback is a workaround process, it can be performed intentionally.
-If a chip is not even damaged, a fallback can be initiated inserting the card in the opposite direction.
-The terminal will detect it as chip failure and will prompt to swipe the card to process it as a magstripe transaction.
+As a fallback, a workaround can also be done intentionally.
+Even if a chip is fully functional, a fallback can be triggered by inserting the card in the opposite direction.
+The terminal detects this as a chip failure and prompts the cardholder to swipe, processing the transaction as a magstripe fallback.

 Good Practices

-These are a list of good practices, which can be practiced to reduce fallback and remove them completely:
+It is a list of good practices that can be followed to reduce fallback and work toward removing it entirely:

-1. After proper terminal integration certification bank or payment brand should ensure proper field roll out of each terminal or terminal application
+1. After proper terminal integration certification, the bank or payment brand should ensure proper field rollout of each terminal or terminal application.

-2. Periodic follow-up for the expiry of EMV L1 & L2 certification and re-certifying terminals with expired certificates
+2. Periodic follow-up for the expiry of EMV L1 and L2 certification and re-certifying terminals with expired certificates.

-3. Periodic follow-up for expiry of terminal L3 certification of each terminal deployed in the field and re-certifying terminals with expired certificates
+3. Periodic follow-up for the expiry of terminal L3 certification for each terminal deployed in the field and re-certifying terminals with expired certificates.

-4. Regular monitoring or data analysis on fallback transaction count coming from a particular terminal with maximum number of cards and try to replace such terminals on priority.
+4. Regular monitoring or analysis of EMV fallback transaction counts from a particular terminal with the highest number of cards, and replacing such terminals on priority.

-5. Regular monitoring or data analysis on fallback transaction count coming from a particular card and replace the card as soon as possible.
-Issuer should have monitoring system for fallback transactions.
+5. Regular monitoring or analysis of fallback transaction counts from a particular card, and replacing the card as soon as possible.
+Issuers should have a dedicated monitoring system for fallback transactions.

-6. Periodic exhaustive training should be provided to terminal vendors or manufacturers, issuers, MSPs and even to Merchants and card holders.
+6. Periodic exhaustive training should be provided to terminal vendors and manufacturers, issuers, MSPs, merchants, and cardholders.

 Increasing Chargebacks